ENCCS/intermediate-mpi/content/one-sided-concepts.rst

    #. **B** is the correct answer.
 Different processes can only interact with
       explicit two-sided communication or by first publishing to their remotely accessible window.

+It is rarely the case that things are as simple as in a figure.
+With great power, come great responsibilities: operations on windows are non-blocking.
+Whereas non-blocking operations allow the programmer to overlap computation and communication, they also pose the burden of **explicit synchronization**.
+One-sided communication has its own styles of synchronization, which we will cover in the episode :ref:`one-sided-sync`.
+The following figure shows, schematically, the concept of *epochs* in RMA and the life cycle of a window object.

 .. figure:: img/E02-RMA_timeline-coarse.svg